Classifying group algebras in which the socle of the center is an ideal: Classification Classification

-Let $F$ be an algebraically closed field of characteristic $p > 0$.
-Suppose that $G = G' \rtimes H$ is a finite group with $G' \in \Syl_p(G)$ and an abelian $p'$-group $H$ for which $O_{p'}(G) = 1$ holds (see Remark~\ref{rem:reduction}).
-Recall that $G'' \subseteq Z(G')$ holds if $\soc(ZFG)$ is an ideal in $FG$ (see Lemma~\ref{lemma:nilpotencyclassofdg}).
+Let $F$ be an algebraically closed field of characteristic $p > 0$ and let $G$ be a finite basic group.
+Recall that $G'' \subseteq Z(G')$.
 In this chapter, we study the case $Z(G')= G''$.
-This is motivated by the decomposition given in Theorem~\ref{theo:uniquesolutiond}, in which the above condition translates to $Z_D = 1$.
-We characterize the groups $G$ of this form for which $\soc(ZFG) \trianglelefteq FG$ holds.
+This is motivated by the decomposition given in Theorem~\ref{theo:uniquesolutiond}, in which this condition translates to $Z_D = 1$.
+Our aim is to characterize the groups~$G$ of this form with $\soc(ZFG) \trianglelefteq FG$ (see Theorem~\ref{theo:b}).

-In Section \ref{sec:qi}, we decompose the quotient group $D = G/G''$ as a direct product of affine linear groups and derive a corresponding decomposition of $G$ into a central product (see Theorem \ref{theo:b}).
-Using Lemma~\ref{lemma:centralproduct}, we can then restrict our investigation to the case that $D'$ is a minimal normal subgroup of $D$, which is studied in Section~\ref{sec:specialcasetsimple}.
-These results form the basis for Section~\ref{sec:proofc}, in which we prove Theorem~\ref{theo:c}.